-In accordance with IAS 39, Financial Instruments: Recognition and Measurement, all investments are classified as financial assets and liabilities at fair value through profit or loss, under the subcategory of financial assets and liabilities held for trading.
+In accordance with IAS 39, Financial Instruments: Recognition and Measurement, all investments are classified as financial assets and liabilities at fair value through profit or loss, under the sub-category of financial assets and liabilities held for trading.

-Financial assets that are classified as loans and receivables include cash and cash equivalents, interest and dividends receivable and other assets.
+Financial assets that are classified as loans and receivables are carried at amortized cost which includes cash and cash equivalents, dividends receivable, subscriptions receivable and other assets.
 Financial liabilities that are not at fair value through profit or loss are carried at amortized cost and include accounts payable and accrued expenses and redemptions payable.